Popping Pills, Ending Lives

 Around the same time Dr. George Delgado in California made the same conclusion in his research.
 Previously the only hope women had was not taking the second pill (misoprostol) and hoping the first pill (mifepristone) wouldn’t be effective.

 The United States Food and Drug Administration (FDA) approved RU-486 as a chemical method to end the life of a developing unborn child on September 28, 2000.
 On that day, the FDA stepped out of the healing business and into the killing business.
 Under former President George H.W.
-Bush, RU-486 was banned from the United States.
-Its deadly effects could not kill unborn humans and could not injure women.
+Bush, RU-486 was banned in the United States.
 But under the Clinton Administration, RU-486 was welcomed to America to take the lives of innocent children, haunt women who regret aborting their unborn children, and continue disintegrating families.

 When the FDA approved RU-486, it did so under an accelerated process for drug approval called “21 CFR 314 Subpart H.” Before RU-486, there were only 30 drugs that had been approved under Subpart H, all of which were for treatment of HIV/AIDS, cancer, and other debilitating diseases.
 Since RU-486 was approved under an accelerated process, it didn’t have to go through any long-term effects studies that other drugs go through.
 No one knows if these two drugs will cause more serious long-term side effects to the women that use them.